 IRIS DEVELOPMENT LLC, 14 Elm Street, Amherst, MA 01002-2007, USA

 IRIS Development LLC is a rheology consulting company.
-It was founded in January of 2007 as successor of a parnership between H. Henning Winter and Marian Mours.
+It was founded in 1996 and registered officially in January of 2007 as successor of a partnership between H. Henning Winter and Marian Mours.
 H. Henning Winter is the sole member of the LLC (status Jan 2007).
 IRIS Development LLC holds all copyrights on "Rheo-Hub", the IRIS platform program for creative rheology work.
 Rheo-Hub supports rheological data exploration, data analysis, rheological modeling, data sharing, and repository.
-It is a platform at which the world'd leading rheologists share their modeling codes.
+It is a platform at which the world's leading rheologists share their modeling codes.

 "IRIS" is the abbreviation for Interactive Rheology Information Systems.

 * Marian Mours, Germany

 * Michael Baumgaertel, Germany

 * Yuichi Masubuchi, Japan